lelylan/simple-oauth2/API.md

 * `redirectURI` String representing the registered application URI where the user is redirected after authentication
 * `scope` String or array of strings representing the application privileges
-* `state` String representing an opaque value used by the client to main the state between the request and the callback
+* `state` String representing an opaque value used by the client to maintain the state between the request and the callback

 Additional options will be automatically serialized as query params in the resulting URL.